 1. Receive email (with link to DocFinity) inviting RA to review records eligible for disposition

-2. Once logged into DocFinity, select your role and job queue (screen shots below with more detailed instructions)
+2. Once logged into DocFinity, select RA job queue

 1. Review records